-We are changing the underlying architecture of how our setup_remote_docker feature works on the platform.
+We are changing the underlying architecture of the setup_remote_docker feature on the platform.
 We will be commencing a gradual rollout shortly to experiment with this new architecture after several weeks of successful testing on projects internal to CircleCI.

 This is to avoid a possible a risk of incompatibility with the more current software in the new architecture and the older version of Docker being specified in job’s config file.
 An email will be sent out to the 10 users who ran the most jobs on CircleCI in the past 30 days and a billing contact for your VCS organization for organizations that have at least one job that is using an older version of Docker.